The Company announced the launch of a Tylers and Bricklayers Charity of the Year as part of the 450th Charter

-The Charity of the Year for the Livery Year 2017 to 2018 was The Clink Charity
+The Charity of the Year for 2017 to 2018 was The Clink Charity

 The sole aim of The Clink Charity is to reduce reoffending rates of ex-offenders by training prisoners and placing graduates into employment in the hospitality and horticulture industries upon release.